 2000: Itamar Yefet, 18, of Netzer Hazani died from a gunshot wound to the head by Palestinian sniper fire at the Gush Katif junction

-2004: In an article entitled “At Holocaust Museum, Turning a Number Into A Name,” the New York Times reports on plans for Yad Vashem to make its lists of Jewish victims of the Holocaust, along with biographical information available on line.
+2004: In“At Holocaust Museum, Turning a Number Into A Name,” published today the New York Times reports on plans for Yad Vashem to make its lists of Jewish victims of the Holocaust, along with biographical information available on line.

 2004: The New York Times features reviews of books by Jewish authors and/or on topics of special Jewish interest including Breath: Poems by Philip Levine